dockerian/go-coding/interview/examples.md

   - Input: "The quick brown fox jumped over the lazy dog."
   - Return: "dog. lazy the over jumped fox brown quick The"

+- Reverse a linked list at each pair and write test cases

+- Find first K closest points

 <br />